-- Local communities could restrict or even prohibit businesses from operating within their jurisdictions; - Regulation means hundreds of millions of dollars in new revenue to the state.
-Under the bills, 30% would go to education, 10% would be spent on substance abuse treatment, 10% would be used for a public safety campaign on the risks of alcohol, tobacco, and cannabis, and 50% would be allocated to the General Fund; - Employers would not have to accommodate employees under the influence of cannabis, nor would they have to allow possession of cannabis at work; - Driving while impaired would remain illegal, and there would be penalties for using a fake ID or falsely misrepresenting age in order to obtain cannabis; and - The system proposed is based on Illinois' existing medical cannabis pilot program, along with other similar models in other states.
-The existing medical cannabis program would not change under the proposed new law.
+- Employers would not have to accommodate employees under the influence of cannabis, nor would they have to allow possession of cannabis at work; - Driving while impaired would remain illegal, and there would be penalties for using a fake ID or falsely misrepresenting age in order to obtain cannabis; - The system proposed is based on Illinois' existing medical cannabis pilot program, which would not change under the proposed new law;

-Eight states have enacted legalization for adults.
-Currently, 66% of Illinois' voters support legalization in the state, according to the latest poll from Southern Illinois University Carbondale's Paul Simon Public Policy Institute.
+Eight states have enacted laws regulating and taxing marijuana for adult use.
 A February Quinnipiac University poll found 59% of U.S. voters think marijuana should be made legal.
-Pew Research Center and Gallup last October found support at 57% and 60%, respectively.
+Polls conducted by the Pew Research Center and Gallup last October found support at 57% and 60%, respectively.
 The time is right for the Illinois General Assembly to re-examine marijuana prohibition and consider the potential benefits of a thoughtfully crafted regulatory system.